ling0322/libllm/README.md

 $ make -j
 ```

+#### for macOS

-for macOS, please brew install openmp first.
+please brew install openmp first.
 NOTE: currently libllm macOS expected to be very slow since there is no aarch64 kernel for it.

 ```bash
 % brew install libomp